top of page

 • Working out how best to split costs, particularly if we live together

-• Deciding who has access to their money
+• Deciding who should have access to their money

 • Applying for Lasting Power of Attorney